ryiosdev/RYSplitViewSearchExample/README.md

 [![iOS Build and Test](https://github.com/ryiosdev/RYSplitViewSearchExample/actions/workflows/ios.yml/badge.svg)](https://github.com/ryiosdev/RYSplitViewSearchExample/actions/workflows/ios.yml)
 # RYSplitViewSearchExample

-## A sample SwiftUI MVVM app featuring a SplitView with search capabilities
+## A Sample SwiftUI SplitView App using SwiftData
+Basically follows the UX pattern of the Apple's Weather apps for iOS and macOS.
+Uses root level `NavigationSplitView` with an MVVM architecture.
+Has a search bar with auto-complete and ability to save searched "Items" using SwiftData.

 ### Features
 * Swift 6